voxel51/fiftyone/app/packages/relay/README.md

 # Relay

-FiftyOne App Relay GraphQL queries, mutations, and subscriptions.
-This package also defines interfaces for syncing Relay data with Recoil data flow that are outlined below.
+This package contains shared FiftyOne Relay GraphQL queries, mutations, and subscriptions along with some core interfaces for syncing Relay data with Recoil data flow.
+These interfaces are outlined below/

-## Interfaces

 ### Recoil clients